-For a healthcare professional in 2019, understanding digital health in Australia will be invaluable for your career and your community.
-This is especially true for nurses, who often bridge the lived experience of patients with increasingly automated institutions and processes.
+For anyone in the healthcare industry in 2021, understanding digital health technology in Australia will be invaluable for your career and community.
+This is especially true for nurses, whose commitment to patient care drives them to seek new solutions.

-Here are eight of the biggest developments in eHealth in Australia:
+Here are 11 of the biggest developments in eHealth in Australia:

 1. Trackers and sensors

 From step counters to heart monitors, personal medical information is getting easier to collect.
 Real-time and authentic data allow for better diagnosis and evidence-based treatment over time.

 AI (Artificial Intelligence) chips can track blood glucose levels in real-time and send messages to an automated drip administering either glucose or insulin depending on the readings.
 This device eliminates the need for patients to undergo frequent blood tests and removes the wait for laboratory readings.